-Let me introduce you to We Help People, Inc. While the organization is fictitious, it is based on past clients’ experience when the IRS revoked their 501(c)(3) tax-exempt status.
+Let me introduce you to We Help People, Inc. While the organization is fictitious, it is based on past clients’ experience when the IRS revoked their 501(c)(3) status.
 This story may even be similar to your own.

 We Help People, Inc. was formed and was granted 501(c)(3) tax-exempt status from the IRS in 2018.
 The organization raises enough money to provide monthly service events in the local community.
 There are no paid employees, and the Board of Directors manages all operations.